 But for every rule, there are always a few (sometimes many) exceptions, and 2018 is not different.
 Purchasing coverage in January (and afterwards) is possible, and many affordable medical plans are available.
 We review some of the best options and the circumstances that they will be offered.
 Although many policies can be purchased throughout the year by persons under age 65, these plans may be medically-underwritten, or also be designed to be supplementary or ancillary coverage to a primary plan.

-However, it’s important to understand that unless you have an approved exception, you will not be able to purchase on or off-Exchange plans from Aetna, Cigna, UnitedHealthcare, Anthem Blue Cross And Blue Shield, Healthy CT, and ConnectCare.
+However, it’s important to understand that unless you have an approved exception, you will not be able to purchase on or off-Exchange plans from Anthem Blue Cross And Blue Shield and ConnectCare.
 If you become eligible for Medicaid, you can apply at any time.
 And if you reach age 65, you can apply for Medicaid and also purchase an optional Medigap plan.
-Supplement, Advantage, and Part d prescription drug benefits may be available to you, especially if you have signed up for Parts A and B.
+Supplement, Advantage, and Part D prescription drug benefits may be available to you, especially if you have signed up for Parts A and B. Note: Aetna, Cigna, UnitedHealthcare, and Healthy CT previously offered private Exchange plans, but withdrew from the Marketplace.

 Yes.
 There are many perfectly legal (and affordable) ways to obtain healthcare benefits.
 Some of the most common methods are if you have a “qualifying life event.”
 This allows you to purchase an SEP (Special Enrollment Period) plan, regardless of Open Enrollment dates.
-You would also be able to receive the federal subsidy (assuming your household income meets eligibility guidelines).
+You would also be able to receive the federal subsidy (assuming your household income meets eligibility guidelines) and also purchase off-Exchange qualified coverage.
 Some of the most likely “life changes” are:

 Adopting a child